ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * description: (String) Description for the added item.

-* category: (String) Product category for the item being added.

 * quantity: (String) Number of items being added.
 String value should be convertible to an integer.

 Call this method to remove an item from the Artisan shopping cart model for the current purchase workflow.